tseccull/motes/CONTRIBUTING.md

 # How to Contribute to MOTES
-...🌻First off, skeleton, well done...🌻
+🌻...First off, skeleton, well done...🌻

 Thank you for being here and for your interest in contributing to MOTES.

 ### The following contributions are welcomed: